gaolaowai/ElixirHTM/README.md

 Currently can only startup a single pool, but I plan to allow multiple pools for simulating geographically different areas of the brain devoted to special functions.

 ## TODO:
 1. Better format responses from http server.
-Right now, it's concatenating.
-Could format output as JSON, make it nicer and API friendly.
+Current it's concatenating and clamping off output.
 2. ~~TM part of HTM.
 Just need to add bursting handler for handle_cast for columns to choose other columns connections at random.~~ --> DONE!
 3. Write some basic tests.
 That would be nice.
-4. Create some nicer abstractions, such as ability to spawn multiple pools, better WebUI, etc.
+4. Create some nicer abstractions.

+..-such as ability to spawn multiple pools

+..-JSON-based API calls

+..-better WebUI

+..-wxGUI for local operation

 Including native functions (where existing Erlang functions aren't speedy enough): http://blog.techdominator.com/article/using-cpp-elixir-nifs.html